Facebook removes Chinese accounts active in Philippines and U.S. politics

 The social networking company said it suspended 155 accounts on its main platform along with six Instagram accounts.
-The most widely followed accounts and pages were in the Philippines, where they shared content supporting China’s actions in the contested South China Sea and national leader Rodrigo Duterte.
+The most widely followed accounts and pages were in the Philippines, where they shared content supporting China’s actions in the contested South China Sea and President Rodrigo Duterte.

 The U.S. accounts had fewer followers and posted content fueling both sides of the American election that will be held on Nov.
-3 rather than exclusively supporting one side, the company said.
+3, the company said.

 Facebook cybersecurity policy chief Nathaniel Gleicher said that the takedown was the company’s first of Chinese-based accounts on foreign-interference grounds with any engagement in U.S. politics.
 But he said the American accounts and groups seemed aimed mainly at building an audience.